 Review, for a particular Category III facility, the FNMC Plan sections on resolving excessive IDs, significant SRDs, and item control discrepancies.

+Review the requirements for resolving excessive IDs and significant SRDs for a Category II facility as specified in 10 CFR 74.43.

+Review the guidance for resolving excessive IDs, significant SRDs, and item control discrepancies for a Category II facility as described in NUREG-2159:

+Section 7.6, Inventory Reconciliation, Inventory Difference Limits and Response Actions.

+Chapter 9, Shipper-Receiver Comparisons.

+Section 8.6, Investigation and Resolution of Item Discrepancies.

+Chapter 12, Resolving Indications of Loss, Theft, Diversion, or Misuse of Special Nuclear Material.

+Review, for a particular Category II facility, the FNMC Plan sections on resolving excessive IDs, significant SRDs, and item control discrepancies.

 Review the requirements for resolving excessive IDs, significant SRDs, and indications of unauthorized production for a Category III enrichment facility as specified in 10 CFR 74.33.